Insight: In Greek crisis, HIV gains ground

 The problem in Greece has been aggravated by increased drug use.
 Historically, only about a quarter of people newly infected with HIV in Greece were injecting drug users.
 But 174 drug users have tested positive to mid October this year.
 The Hellenic Center says that will be around 200 by the end of the year.
 Nikos Dedes, an adviser to the HIV Committee at the World Health Organization (WHO), says that while most HIV in Greece is still transmitted through unprotected homosexual sex, the risks through heterosexual sex are rising.

 "The HIV situation in Greece is like a dry forest in summer which has just been hit with a gust of wind," says Dedes, who is also head of Positive Voice, a Greek NGO set up to combat the spread of HIV.
-"It could go up in flames any minute.
+"It could go up in flames any minute."
+Europe crisis spells more pain for drugmakers.

 HOLES IN THE SYSTEM